 Once every two year, in non-PVS study years, the Property Tax Assistance Division (PTAD) of the Texas State Comptroller's office conducts a comprehensive audit of appraisal district operations and procedures as required by 5.012 of the Texas Property Tax Code.
-The Comptroller conducts MAP reviews of approximately half of all CADs each year.
-School districts located in counties that do not receive MAP reviews in a year will be subject to property value studies in that year.
+The Comptroller conducts their MAP reviews of approximately half of all CADs each year.
+School districts located in counties which do not receive MAP reviews in a particular year, will be subject to property value studies in that year.

-Midland Central Appraisal District's last conducted MAP review was in tax year 2017.
-A copy of the 2017 MAP audit review for MCAD is maintained at the district offices for public inspection.
+The Texas Comptroller last conducted a MAP review for MCAD in tax year 2019.
+A copy of the 2019 MAP audit review for MCAD is maintained at the district offices for public inspection, and is also made available on the Texas Comptroller's web site.

-The Comptroller's MAP Review will be conducted in tax year 2019.
+The next Comptroller's MAP Review of MCAD will be conducted for tax year 2021.